Cripple Creek Turquoise & Burtis Blue

 Cripple Creek Turquoise

 That year, Wally, then 80 years of age and needing help with the mine, teamed up with Clint Cross.
-Clint, a member of the Sokoki tribe of the Missiquoi Abenaki Nation, a Native American culture of the northeastern United States, had 12 years experience in mining and marketing turquoise.
+Clint, a member of the Sokoki tribe of the Missiquoi Abenaki Nation, a Native American culture of the northeastern United States, had 12 years of experience in mining and marketing turquoise.

 Clint began by supervising the manufacture of jewelry from Wally’s stock of previously mined turquoise.
 His jewelry makers included such accomplished Colorado and New Mexico artists as Ray Lovato, Ken Nord, and Katie Picken.
-In 2013, Clint resumed mining and began marketing stones under the new name of “Burtis Blue Turquoise”.
+In 2013, Clint resumed mining and began marketing stones under the new name of “Burtis Blue Turquoise.”

 Turquoise, a hydrous basic copper aluminum phosphate with the chemical formula CuAl6(PO4)4(OH)8•4H2O, is a rare oxidized mineral that forms under specific mineralogical conditions from the weathering of rocks containing aluminum, copper, and phosphate minerals.